estuary/flow/site/docs/reference/Connectors/capture-connectors/mariadb.md

 Because this region observes daylight savings time, you'd be responsible for changing the offset.
 Alternatively, you could set `time_zone` to `America/New_York`, and time changes would occur automatically.

 If using IANA time zones, your database must include time zone tables.
-[Learn more in the MySQL docs](https://dev.mysql.com/doc/refman/8.0/en/time-zone-support.html).
+[Learn more in the MariaDB docs](https://mariadb.com/kb/en/time-zones/).

 ## Backfills and performance considerations

-When the a MySQL capture is initiated, by default, the connector first *backfills*, or captures the targeted tables in their current state.
+When the a MariaDB capture is initiated, by default, the connector first *backfills*, or captures the targeted tables in their current state.
 It then transitions to capturing change events on an ongoing basis.

 This is desirable in most cases, as in ensures that a complete view of your tables is captured into Flow.
 However, you may find it appropriate to skip the backfill, especially for extremely large tables.